We expose the true story of the chickens in the chicken meat industry.

 Unable to stay upright

-Modern-day broiler chickens have been selected to have a large amount of breast tissue (as that is the meat that is most popular with consumers).
-This can lead to them being so top-heavy that they fall over on their backs and are unable to get back up.
+Modern-day chickens reared for meat have been genetically selected to have a large amount of breast tissue (the meat that most popular with those who eat chickens).
+This can lead to these young birds being so top-heavy that they fall over and get trapped on their backs, unable to reach food or water.

-The explosively fast growth of chickens means that metabolic/heart disease is common, as their heart and other organs cannot keep up.
+The explosively fast growth of chickens means that heart disease is common, as their underdeveloped baby hearts and other organs cannot keep up.
 Death from heart disease can be slow and very distressing for the chickens as they struggle to get enough oxygen.
+They can literally die of a broken heart.

 Over six thousand chickens die every day due to sickness or lameness in chicken farms around New Zealand.
-This is according to the Poultry Industry of New Zealand (PIANZ).
+This is according to figures from the Poultry Industry of New Zealand (PIANZ).

-The MPI 2013 study found the rate of birds found dead, (excluding those culled for lameness etc.), to be 2.65%.
-In 2021, PIANZ spokesperson Michael Brooks said, “NZ reports a meat chicken mortality of less than 3 per cent across all meat chicken sheds on an annual basis”.
+In 2021, PIANZ spokesperson Michael Brooks said, “NZ reports a meat chicken mortality of less than 3 percent across all meat chicken sheds on an annual basis”.
 That means that millions of birds suffer and die in this way every year.
+The MPI 2013 study mentioned above, found the percentage of birds found dead, (excluding those culled for lameness etc.), to be 2.65%.

 Breeder/parent birds

-Breeder birds are kept to produce the millions of day-old chicks that get shipped to chicken farms all across the country.
-These parent birds suffer even more than their chicks.
+Breeder birds are kept to produce the millions of day-old chicks who get shipped to farms all across the country.
+These parent birds can suffer even more than their chicks.

-These parent birds are, of course, the same breed as their chicks who grow explosively fast to usually be killed at only six weeks.
-Even at only six weeks, the chicks suffer many health problems.
-The breeder birds, by comparison, are kept alive for about 18 months before being slaughtered.,
+These parent birds are, of course, the same breed as their chicks who grow explosively fast.
+As described above, even at only six weeks, the chicks reared for meat suffer many health problems.
+The breeder birds, by comparison, are kept alive for about 18 months before being slaughtered.

-For the parent birds to survive to reach sexual maturity to mate and lay eggs, the chicken producers have to try to slow down their growth rate.
+For the parent birds to survive long enough to reach sexual maturity, to mate and lay eggs, the chicken producers have to slow down their growth rate as much as possible.
 They do this by restricting their feed.
-This means the parent birds are constantly hungry.
+This means the parent birds are constantly hungry – a severe welfare problem for these chickens.

-Breeder birds are kept in sheds with the males and females all in together.
+Breeder birds are kept in sheds with the roosters and hens in together so they can mate.
 The roosters are known to repeatedly force themselves on the hens, who cannot get away and hide.
-Injuries are common.
+Injuries of the hens can be common and severe.

 How we can help chickens